4D4XFUN/bevy-jam-5/README.md

 # bevy-jam-5

 Most of the files are copied from https://github.com/TheBevyFlock/bevy-template.
-I've omitted a lot to make it more leightweight.
+I've omitted a lot to make it more lightweight.

 Run the game on any system with `cargo run`